 Uranus’s Inner Moons

-Ophelia, which was discovered by Voyager 2 in 1986, was named after the daughter of Polonius in Shakespeare’s Hamlet.
+Ophelia, discovered by Voyager 2 in 1986, was named after the daughter of Polonius in Shakespeare’s Hamlet.

 Cressida is the daughter of Calchas in Shakespeare’s play Troilus and Cressida.

 Discovered in 1986 by Voyager 2, Desdemona is the fifth of Uranus’ moons.

 Desdemona is the wife of Othello in Shakespeare’s Othello.